Roxane Cohen Silver

 Roxane Cohen Silver (born August 1955) is a social, health psychologist known for her work on personal, national, and international traumas and how people cope with these traumas.
 She holds the position of Vice Provost for Academic Planning & Institutional Research and Distinguished Professor of Psychological Science, Public Health, and Medicine at the University of California, Irvine.

 Silver is the Past-President of the Federation of Associations in Behavioral and Brain Sciences.
 She has served on the U.S. Department of Homeland Security's Homeland Security Advisory Council and on the Board of Directors of Psychology Beyond Borders, a nonprofit organization focused on disaster relief.

 Awards

+In 2024 Silver was elected a member of the American Academy of Arts & Sciences.
 Silver received the American Psychological Association (APA) Award for Distinguished Service to Psychological Science in 2007.
-She was awarded the Public Advocacy Award from the International Society for Traumatic Stress Studies in 2010 for “outstanding and fundamental contributions to advancing social understanding of trauma”.
+She was awarded the Public Advocacy Award from the International Society for Traumatic Stress Studies in 2010 for "outstanding and fundamental contributions to advancing social understanding of trauma".
 In 2011, she received both the American Psychological Association Award for Distinguished Contributions to Psychology in the Public Interest and the Award for Outstanding Service to the Field of Trauma Psychology (APA, Division 56, Trauma Psychology).